GlennLasher/resume/README.md

 # Summary

-Over 20 years of IT experience in System Administration and DevOps Engineering.
+Experienced, skilled System Administrator and DevOps Engineer.
 Passionate about learning new technologies.
 Friendly, hard working team player, looking for a team that values experience and collaboration.

 # Qualification Highlights